 If you have questions about septic tanks or need repair on your tank on your Lakeland property, contact us at Quality Septic Inc.

 Septic tanks store the liquid and solid waste that comes from residential or commercial buildings, to which they are connected via the plumbing.
 Liquid waste moves to the top of the tank, where it is treated and can move out through the pipes on the opposite side.
 From there, the effluent liquid enters the drain field, which is a set of perforated pipes that provide an extra layer of filtration before the liquid goes back into the soil.
 The solid waste that stays behind must be pumped out regularly to prevent backup and other septic system issues.
-If you have questions about septic tanks or need repair on your tank on your Lakeland, Florida property, contact us at Quality Septic Inc.
+If you have questions or need a repair on your septic tank in Lakeland FL, contact us at Quality Septic Inc.